-Pantry via homedit.
+Pantry via Organised Simplicity.

 Use all your space wisely.
 Putting little shelves onto the wall for things you want at easy reach.
 Make, Bake, Celebrate has used sink caddies and 3M velcro dots to put them on the wall.
 This idea works well as she is storing light items in the caddies.